Which Security Protocol should be used for websites?

 Cryptographic protocols

-These certificates also called digital certificates which are used to establish a trust relationship between the Client and server.
-It establishes an encrypted link between the server and client\website.
-As a result, it allows all sensitive information to be transmitted securely like credit card and personal information.
+These certificates are also called digital certificates, which are used to establish a trust relationship between the Client and server.
+It establishes an encrypted link between the server and the client or website.
+As a result, it allows all sensitive information to be transmitted securely, such as credit card and personal information.

 SSL (Secure Sockets Layer)

-First SSL Certificate was developed by Netscape in 1995 with version SSL 1.0, after that SSL 2.0 and then just a year later SSL 3.0 launched.
+The first SSL Certificate was developed by Netscape in 1995 with version SSL 1.0, after that, SSL 2.0, and then just a year later, SSL 3.0 was launched.

 TSL (Transport Layer Security)